 - Scooby is quite vicious in this episode.
 When he goes after the female dog who appears on stage, and the puppet master on the catwalk, Scooby is actually quite courageous!

 - Also in this episode, we have the Gang split up, but Velma and Daphne are separate from Fred, and all three are separate from Scooby and Shaggy.
 This is a first in the series as normally Fred, Daphne, and Velma stick together.

 Well that wraps up another mystery gang.
-Until next time, stay mystifying.
+Until next time, Stay Spooky.

 Casey Kasem: Shaggy Rogers

-Frank Welker: Fred Jones, Johnny, Girl dog puppet
+Frank Welker: Freddy Jones, Johnny, Girl Dog Puppet

 Stefanianna Christopherson: Daphne Blake